 It wasn't until a friend of mine dropped by unexpectedly with a bag full of clothes she picked out just for me.
 She is the sweetest gal ever!
 I didn't even have to shop for clothes!
 I guess I was too afraid of tackling the store with a couple toddlers in tow.

 Off I went to try on each outfit she bought me.
 I felt like a million bucks!
-To this day…one of the loose-fitting tank tops is the #1 complemented piece of clothing I own – random people actually stopping me to say they love it (and this is where it was from.)
+To this day…one of the loose-fitting tank tops is the #1 complemented piece of clothing I own – random people actually stopping me to say they love it (and this is where I bought it.)

-Two Key Points for Shopping for Clothes on a Budget
+Key Tips for Shopping for Clothes on a Budget

 1. Need vs. Want